 Streaming in secondary schools to be scrapped by 2024: Ong Ye Kung

-There will also be a new common national examination and certification framework to replace the N- and O-Levels, the Minister for Education announced in Parliament on Tuesday (Mar 5).
+The N- and O-Level examinations will be replaced by a new common national examination and certification framework, the Minister for Education announced in Parliament on Tuesday (Mar 5).

 SINGAPORE: By 2024, streaming in secondary schools will be replaced by subject-based banding, and following that, the O-Level and N-Level examinations will be combined into one common national examination.